MatteusSteinberg/School-Projects/README.md

 # School-Projects
-Just some apps made as a part of my education.
+Just some apps made as part of my education.